andrewsadowski/srt-to-vtt/README.md

 ### Running Application

-Open the application, drag the srt you want processed into the window.
-The VTT files will be in the same directory as your provided SRT files, in a VTT_Output folder.
+Open the application, drag the srt(s) you want processed into the drag area within the window.
+The VTT files will be created in the same directory as your provided SRT files, in a VTT_Output folder.
 The files will be named identically to their SRT counterparts.
+Enjoy!